Prelude to the Battle of Shepherdstown

 September 20: Federals Retreat

 The next morning, September 20, Porter sent four brigades across the Potomac in pursuit of the Confederate rearguard.
 At around 10 a.m., the Yankees encountered Jackson’s troops returning from the south.
-The two forces engaged for about two hours before Porter determined that the Yankees outnumbered him and he ordered his troops to retreat.
+The two forces engaged for about two hours before Porter determined that the Confederates outnumbered him and he ordered his troops to retreat.

-Rebels Decimate Pennsylvanians
+Confederates Decimate Pennsylvanians

 As most of the Bluecoats scurried back across the river, Colonel Charles Prevost, commanding the 118th Pennsylvania Volunteers, refused to comply with the order because he did not believe that it came through proper channels.
 By the time Provost verified the order, he was wounded and Hill’s division was subjecting his division to withering fire.
 To add to their problems, many of Provost’s men, who had never been in combat, discovered that their new English-made muskets were defective and would not fire.
 The results were predictable.
 Of the 737 Pennsylvanians who crossed the river, three officers and sixty soldiers were killed, 101 were wounded, and 105 were reported missing.